1925 Seanad election: Campaign

 The usual Irish local, personal canvassing strategy was impractical across a nationwide constituency, leading to a relatively quiet campaign.
 While the Farmers' Party and Labour produced newspaper advertisements for their respective slates of candidates, Cumann na nGaedheal did not at a national level formally endorse candidates, even those its TDs had nominated.
 It presented the election as nonpartisan.
 It published a booklet, Who's who in the 1925 Senate Election, and did not oppose candidates "put forward by any of the elements that accept the State and Constitution", i.e. other than republicans opposed to the Anglo-Irish Treaty.

 Numerous interest groups produced lists of approved candidates, including doctors, publicans, motorists, ex-servicemen's associations, and the livestock trade.
 Candidates endorsed by temperance groups fared badly.
 The Catholic Truth Society circulated, to little effect, a list of outgoing Senators it condemned for not having opposed a controversial motion pertaining to divorce.

 Sinn Féin, under the leadership of Éamon de Valera, called for a boycott of the election.
 Sinn Féin had not boycotted the 1923 Dáil election, but rather contested it on an abstentionist platform.
-De Valera would later lead his Fianna Fáil party, founded in 1926, into the Oireachtas after the June 1927 Dáil election.
+De Valera later led the new Fianna Fáil party, founded in 1926, into the Oireachtas after the June 1927 Dáil election.

 Election

 The election was by single transferable vote, with the entire Irish Free State forming a single, 19-seat constituency.
 All citizens over 30 had a vote.
 Since the voting age for Dáil and local elections was 21, a separate electoral roll was maintained for the Seanad election.

 The 76 candidates were arranged alphabetically on a ballot paper 22 in long and 16 in wide.
-The Electoral (Seanad Elections) Act, 1925 was passed to allow the ballot to be presented as four parallel columns of 19 names rather than a single long column of all 76.
+The Electoral (Seanad Elections) Act 1925 was passed to allow the ballot to be presented as four parallel columns of 19 names rather than a single long column of all 76.

 The low voter turnout was blamed on the Sinn Féin boycott, wet weather across the country, and the shorter than usual hours of polling.
 Turnout varied widely, from 8.2% in Mayo North to 43% in Monaghan.
-Another factor was the large, intimidating ballot paper; O'Sullivan described it as "a fiasco", saying it was unreasonable to expect voters to "make an intelligent choice of nineteen persons from a list containing seventy-six names, most of which they had never seen or heard of before."
-(Of course each voter did not need to mark 19 choices.)
+Another factor was the large, intimidating ballot paper; O'Sullivan described it as "a fiasco", saying it was unreasonable to expect voters to "make an intelligent choice of nineteen persons from a list containing seventy-six names, most of which they had never seen or heard of before." (though voters were not required to mark 19 choices.)